impascoe/weatherwise-cli/submission/PROMPTING.md

 ## 8. Additional Prompting Examples

-- See `resources/prompt-by-method-step.md` for a guide to effective prompts for each programming foundation.
 - The notebook's "AI Prompting Log" section includes further prompt/response summaries.
+- The AI conversation logs in `ai-conversations/` provide numerous examples of prompts for various stages of development.

 ---